algoaccess/edison_mod_kernel_image_gen/README.md

 rm ubilinux-edison-150309.tar.gz
 ```

-You can zip up the generated images then delete the origans to save even more space.
+You can zip up the generated images then delete the orignals to save even more space.

 ```bash
 zip -r edison-image-ww25.5-15-usb-mod.zip edison-image-ww25.5-15-usb-mod